yo-ru/MaplePS/README.md

 What is MaplePS?
 ------
 MaplePS is a unofficial release of Maple after maple.software had their source code leaked.
+This is not intended for use on Bancho. **It will get you banned.** I promise.

 Features
 ------